Coronavirus Job Retention Scheme & Sick Pay Relief

 If the employee has only been with the employer for a shorter time period, an average of the earnings so far this tax year will be calculated.

-For those joining an employer in February 2020, a pro rata average will be calculated.
-Such employees must have been with the employer before 19 March 2020 in order to qualify.
+For those joining an employer since the scheme was launched, a pro rata average will be calculated.
+Such employees must have been with the employer before 30 October 2020 in order to qualify.

 Statutory Sickness Leave and Pay